s-simoncelli/ptv/+PTV/@calibration/README.md

 `obj = PTV.calibration(..., Name, Value)` specifies additional name-value pairs described below:

 - **name** -  Name of the calibration.
-Default: 'cal'
+Default: `cal`
 - **exclude** -   Frame IDs to exclude from the calibration set.
-For example to exclude images 'f1' and 'f4', use [1 4].
+For example to exclude images `f1` and `f4`, use [1 4].
 This is useful to exclude frames with high reprojection errors.
 Default: []
 - **saveSummary** -  Save plots with calibration results.
 Default: true
 - **checkFrameNumber** -   Frame number to use to verify the calibration (i.e to compute the disparity and reconstruct the 3D scene).
-You can also verify the calibration using a frame pair not belonging to the calibration set by calling the 'check' method.
+You can also verify the calibration using a frame pair not belonging to the calibration set by calling the `check` method.
 Default: first frame included in the calibration set.
-The set includes frames with detected chequerboard corners and includes frames that have not been exluded with the 'Exclude' setting.
+The set includes frames with detected chequerboard corners and includes frames that have not been exluded with the `Exclude` setting.
 - **disparityBlockSize** -  Width of each square block whose pixels are used for comparison between the images.
 Default: 15.
 Max: 255.
 Min: 5.
 - **disparityMax** -  Maximum value of disparity.
 Run the calibration at least once to measure the maximum distance using the imtool from the stereo anaglyph.
 Default: 64.
 - **disparityContrastThreshold** - Acceptable range of contrast values.
 Increasing this parameter results in fewer pixels being marked as unreliable.
 Default: 0.5.
 Max: 1.
 Min: 0.